federation-of-earth/constitution-of-earth/README.md

-# Federal Constitution of Earth
+# Constitution of Earth

 ## Overview
-This repository contains the Federal Constitution of Earth, a comprehensive framework for global governance.
+This repository contains the Constitution of Earth, a comprehensive framework for global governance.
 It establishes a unified federal system for our planet, balancing global cooperation with respect for national sovereignty and individual rights.

 ## Key Features